sys-bio/tellurium/docs/antimony.rst

   A.S is spec2;
   A.k1 is k2;

-One thing to be aware of when using this method: Since wrapping definitions in a defined model is optional, all ‘bare’ declarations are defined to be in a default module with the name ‘__main‘.
-If there are no unwrapped definitions, ‘__main‘ will still exist, but will be empty.
+One thing to be aware of when using this method: Since wrapping definitions in a defined model is optional, all ‘bare’ declarations are defined to be in a default module with the name ``__main``.
+If there are no unwrapped definitions, ``__main`` will still exist, but will be empty.

-As a final note: use of the ‘is‘ keyword is not restricted to elements inside submodules.
-As a result, if you wish to change the name of an element (if, for example, you want the reactions to look simpler in Antimony, but wish to have a more descriptive name in the exported SBML), you may use ‘is‘ as well:
+As a final note: use of the ``is`` keyword is not restricted to elements inside submodules.
+As a result, if you wish to change the name of an element (if, for example, you want the reactions to look simpler in Antimony, but wish to have a more descriptive name in the exported SBML), you may use ``is`` as well:

 ::